What You Need To Know About Cloth Diaper Wool Covers

 When And How to Lanolize Wool Diaper Covers?

 When you notice a slight urine odor after aeration/drying between uses, or if the cover looks less water-resistant, it is time to lanolize.
-Add a squirt of liquid soap and a squirt of liquid lanolin (available from health food stores, reusable diaper shops or Amazon has the 100% Pure oil – for sale here) to a glass of hot water.
+Add a squirt of liquid soap and a squirt of liquid lanolin (available from health food stores, reusable diaper shops has the 100% Pure oil – for sale here) to a glass of hot water.
 Stir the lanolin to dissolve (if not, you can add more soap).
 Pour the contents into a bowl of cold/warm water, submerge the wool cover and soak it for at least 20 minutes, turning the cover over during this time.
 Then follow the instructions above for rinsing and drying.

 For new wool cloth diapers, it is advisable to lanolize 3 or 4 times before using for the first time.